Richard Davis

 Conference Coordinator

 Ben Ferris is a Bassist, Composer and Educator from Madison, WI.
 A student of NEA Jazz Master Richard Davis, he graduated with a music-education degree from UW-Madison where he is currently pursuing a masters in String Performance.
 Ben performs regularly in the midwest, especially with the Ben Ferris Trio, a creative music ensemble that focuses on new compositions by musicians in the band.
 His group the Ben Ferris Quintet released their debut album, “Home” in 2016 featuring original compositions by Ben and other members of the ensemble.
-He also leads the Ben Ferris Octet, a group that plays a diverse selection of jazz repertoire.
-Ben competed as a finalist in the 2017 International Society of Bassists Jazz Performance competition.

 Catherine Harris